How to Build a Champagne Tower: Glass Count & Step-by-Step Guide

 What type of glasses should I use for a champagne tower?

 Use champagne saucers for stability.
-They have a wide, shallow bowl, making them ideal for stacking in a tower.
+They have a wide, shallow bowl, making them well-suited for stacking in a tower.

 Can I hire equipment to build a champagne tower?